schollz/find3/README.md

 - Support for Bluetooth scanning in scanning utility (previously just WiFi)
 - Meta-learning with 10 different machine learning classifiers (previously just three)
 - Client uses Websockets+React which reduces bandwidth (and coding complexity)
+- Rolling compression of mac addresses for much smaller on-disk databases (see [mapslimmer](https://github.com/schollz/mapslimmer))
+- Data storage in SQLITE-database (previously it was BoltDB)

 # Quickstart